Can You Work While on Workers’ Compensation?

 Unfortunately, the short answer to this question is no, injured workers cannot work a second job if they hope to continue to receive their workers’ compensation benefits.
 However, the explanation as to why this is not possible is a bit more complicated.

-If you were already two jobs at the time of your injury, the workers’ compensation benefits you receive might either completely cover or partially cover the loss of your second income, so it is crucial that you get ahead of this in your claim when filing for workers’ compensation benefits by reporting any income you received at the time of your injury.
+If you were already two jobs at the time of your injury, the workers’ compensation benefits you receive might either totally or partially cover the loss of your second income, so it is crucial that you get ahead of this in your claim when filing for these benefits by reporting income you received at the time of your injury.
 Having two jobs tends to complicate the process of filing for workers’ compensation benefits, however, so hiring an attorney who is experienced in handling such matters is a must.

 What If You Can Still Work Your Second Job?